MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 }
 ```

-#### The following callback will be invoked if you want to add attachments to a crash report
+### Add attachments to a crash report

+You can add **one binary** and **one text** attachment to a crash report.
+The SDK will send it along with the crash so that you can see it in Mobile Center portal.
+The following callback will be invoked if you want to add attachments to a crash report.
 Here is an example to attach a text and an image to a crash.

 ```java
 @Override